Cheetah Conservation Volunteer, South Africa

 - Each year, the project is closed between 24th December - 2nd January for Christmas and New Year

-- Other than the above, the project starts throughout the year - Please arrange your arrival for Cape Town International Airport over the weekend - you will start your induction on the following Monday
+- Other than the above, the project starts throughout the year - Please arrange your arrival for Cape Town International Airport - on any day of the week

 - Minimum stay is six weeks